live-clones/pybtex/docs/source/api/styles.rst

 object.
 A :py:class:`Text` is basically a container that holds a list of

-* plain text strings represented by :py:class:`String` objects,
+* plain text parts, represented by :py:class:`String` objects,
-* or formatted parts, represented by :py:class:`Tag` and :py:class:`HRef` objects.
+* formatted parts, represented by :py:class:`Tag` and :py:class:`HRef` objects.

 The basic workflow is: